 It usually refers to a wood fiberboard product with a plastic surface layer like flooring or countertops.

-If you’re considering home renovations and improvements across Winnipeg, Steinbach, Oakbank, Headingley, Stonewall, Selkirk, Niverville, Beausejour, East St. Paul, Birds Hill, and surrounding areas, reach out to Dash Builders.
+So, if you’re considering home renovations anywhere in Winnipeg, reach out to Dash Builders.
+Also, we service Steinbach, Oakbank, Headingley, Stonewall, Selkirk, Niverville, Beausejour, East St. Paul, Birds Hill, and other surrounding areas.
 Our goal is to exceed our clients’ satisfaction, and to date, we haven’t received a dissatisfied client.